Easonyesheng/StereoCameraToolkit/README.md

 - The Basic model is in ModelCamera.py which can perform camera calibration by ModelCalibrator.py and Load imgs or Parameters by ModelLoader.py.
 - The ModelEvaluate can be used to evaluate the accuracy.
-- The ModelStereoCamera are combined with two Camera models with some expanded function.
+- The ModelStereoCamera is combined with two Camera models for stereo camera with some expanded function.